 Hence, living a life of Dharma, gives inexhaustible and priceless joy one can't buy through money, nor sense instruments exposed to delicious objects.

-This spontaneously and gradually turns one’s attention to discovering God.
-The beginingless scale of rebirths, shifts from fascination of FORM to FORMLESS… as shown in the picture.
+This spontaneously and gradually turns one's attention to discovering God.
+The beginingless scale of rebirths, shifts from fascination of FORM to FORMLESS.